Sculpting the world of designer jewellery

 Town & Country's Isla Cunnigham came to our salon in Belgravia to meet Elizabeth and discover the unique world that Elizabeth and her timeless jewels have created over the past 50 years.

-We invite you to click on the video and hear Elizabeth's story.
+We invite you to click on title above to view the video and hear Elizabeth's story.

 “They say that ‘necessity is the mother of invention.’.
 This became true for me in the 1980s when I observed that the change in fashion, which put women back into suits, would present me with a fine marketing opportunity for pins.
 I would have immense creative possibilities to incorporate ancient artefacts, newly-carved stones and luscious pearls.”